Bridge Banshee grab

 Using a checkpoint

 If you're not on a speed run, or if you want to set things up for some practice, the thing to do is get a handy delayed checkpoint for making tries.
-The entry passage checkpoint is triggered in the second section of the passage leading to the bridge, and that's the one you'll be delaying.
+The pre-bridge checkpoint is triggered in the second section of the passage leading to the bridge, and that's the one you'll be delaying.
 If you want varied enemy configurations (I'm especially thinking of the Grunts), delay it until just before the loading point, so no enemies have spawned yet.
 The loading point is near the end of the long middle section of the passage, as you probably know.

 Late checkpoint for faster tries